 - At initial stage of my career, I used to write SAS codes for data conversion like text to number, number to text, adjusting width of the data type and converting report in specific layout format and others.
 But with the help of SAS macros, I can write SAS macro for each specific task and call it whenever they are required.

 SAS Macros are typically considered as part of Advance SAS programming and are used widely in reporting, data manipulation and automation of SAS programs.
 They do not help to reduce the time of execution, but instead, they reduce repetition of similar steps in your program and enhance the readability of Programs.
-In next article, we will cover “How to create Conditional and repetitive steps using SAS Macro?”You can also read this article on Analytics Vidhya's Android APP
+In next article, we will cover “How to create Conditional and repetitive steps using SAS Macro?”You can also read this article on our Mobile APP